 Join community and school garden leaders from around your region for this unique training series.
-Learn strategies to boost your garden programs and support growth, share stories and ideas, and celebrate this growing movement!
-Workshops take place at seven locations around the state in the spring and fall each year.
+Learn strategies to boost your garden programs, share stories and ideas, and celebrate this growing movement!
+Workshops take place at seven locations around the state in the spring and fall each year, and are presented by VCGN in partnership with regional garden expert, Charlie Nardozzi.
+This spring we will be exploring strategies for recruiting and engaging gardeners and volunteers.

 - Addison County Relocalization Network (ACORN)